Trump Administration Opens Door To Dramatic Expansion Of Offshore Energy Leases

 Meanwhile, environmental organizations are alarmed and stress that it could place wildlife and coastal communities at risk of a spill.

-"The proposal would expose the Arctic waters — our last undeveloped ocean —to drilling, put the Atlantic coast on the chopping block for the first time since 1983, open the Pacific coast — which has not seen federal drilling for decades, and further threaten the debilitated Gulf of Mexico," said a statement signed by 64 organizations and environmental groups.
+"The proposal would expose the Arctic waters — our last undeveloped ocean — to drilling, put the Atlantic coast on the chopping block for the first time since 1983, open the Pacific coast — which has not seen federal drilling for decades, and further threaten the debilitated Gulf of Mexico," said a statement signed by 64 organizations and environmental groups.

+Environmental advocates are hoping that the plan will be vastly changed before it takes effect in 2019.
+"Now is the time to fight this," Oceana campaign director Diane Hoskins said.
+"Opening up our oceans to offshore drilling is a forever decision and so we'll be very vocal and fighting this plan."

 Last April, Trump directed Zinke to review the Obama administration's five-year plan.
 The areas reviewed included portions of the Pacific, Arctic and Atlantic oceans where the previous administration had not allowed drilling.

 The Trump administration has touted the change as an "America-first offshore energy strategy."
-Before signing the order, Trump said "renewed offshore energy production will reduce the cost of energy, create countless new jobs, and make America more secure and far more energy independent."
+Before signing the order, Trump said that "renewed offshore energy production will reduce the cost of energy, create countless new jobs, and make America more secure and far more energy independent."

 Legal experts have raised questions about whether the Trump administration actually has the power to change portions of Obama's policies, such as reversing the Arctic leasing ban.